50 best Cyber Monday deals on Amazon today and counting

 Eufy by Anker RoboVac X8 Hybrid: 51% off

-Ideal for the pet owner, it combines the cleaning functions of a vacuum and mop using Twin Turbo Technology to generate a powerful suction.
-This hybrid produces 80% more airflow than a single turbine vacuum to pick up more dirt, dust and especially animal hair.
+Made for pet owners, this vacuum combines the cleaning functions of a vacuum and mop using Twin Turbo Technology to generate a powerful suction.
+This hybrid technology produces 80% more airflow than a single turbine vacuum to pick up more dirt, dust and animal hair.

 Sold by Amazon

-The four-dimensional adjustable armrest and lumbar system, effortless hydralift and 135-degree back tilt give this office chair the ultimate in ergonomic seating.
-The breathable ElastoMesh provide optimal airflow to prevent sticking and sweating, making this chair comfortable for hours.
+The four-dimensional adjustable armrest and lumbar system, effortless hydra-lift and 135-degree back tilt make this office chair the ultimate in ergonomic seating.
+The breathable ElastoMesh provides optimal airflow to prevent sticking and sweating, meaning this chair is comfortable for hours.

 Sold by Amazon